Chengro123/Kostnadsoptimering-av-hushallsforbrukning-mot-timpris/README.md

 This is the result of a bachelor's thesis at Chalmers University of Technology, with the aim of cost-optimizing the electricity consumption of an air heat pump and a water heater against an hourly rate.
 The implementation takes place in Home Assistant's subsystem AppDaemon.
 Instructions for applying the optimization code for your air heat pump and/or water heater follows below.

 Please note that there might be some swedish left from the original installation.
-We hope to have everything translated to english soon, but untill then two common abbreviations used are LVP for air heat pump or "luftvärmepump" and VVB for water heater or "varmvattenberedare".
+We hope to have everything translated to english soon, but until then two common abbreviations used are LVP for air heat pump or "luftvärmepump" and VVB for water heater or "varmvattenberedare".
+This how-to page does not go into how Home Assistant or AppDaemon works, but only aims to explain the installation and configuration steps to get the optimizations working.
+Also note that your products may not be compatible with the methods we use, e.g. Huskoll (more on this later) for controlling the air heat pump.
+Hopefully you can then find a similar method that can be easily integrated into the optimization.

 # What's needed to start?
 - A computer/single-board computer (e.g. Raspberry Pi) to run Home Assistant OS with access to the internet.